electrode-io/fastify-server/README.md

 - `register` - _optional_ The Fastify plugin function.
 Overrides `module`.
 - `module` - _optional_ name of the module to load for the plugin instead of the `<plugin-id>`
 - `requireFromPath` - _optional_ The path from which to call `require` to load the plugin module
+- `fastifyPluginDecorate` - _optional_ fastify-server auto decorates your plugin with [fastify-plugin] - set this to `false` to disable this behavior.
+This can also be set to an object to use as options for [fastify-plugin].
 - `enable` - _optional_ if set to `false` then this plugin won't be registered.
 If it's not set then it's considered to be `true`.
 - `options` - _optional_ Object that's passed to the plugin's register function.
 - `priority` - _optional_ integer value to indicate the plugin's registration order